Benewend/Easia/readme.txt

   name of a variable can only start with a letter (capital or not) or an underscore and should be written in one word.
 Shouldn't be one of the following key-word.
 Can contain numbers

-for more information please take the look at the documentation pdf